smallstep/terraform-provider-smallstep/docs/resources/managed_configuration.md

 ### Required

 - `agent_configuration_id` (String) UUID identifying the agent configuration.
 - `managed_endpoints` (Attributes Set) All the information used by an agent to grant a certificate to an endpoint.
-Exactly one of `x509CertificateData` or `sshCertificateData` must be set and must match the endpoint configuration certificate info type. (see [below for nested schema](#nestedatt--managed_endpoints))
+Exactly one of `x509CertificateData` or `sshCertificateData` must be set and must match the endpoint configuration certificate info type.
+This object is experimental and subject to change. (see [below for nested schema](#nestedatt--managed_endpoints))
 - `name` (String) The name of this managed configuration.

 ### Optional